 The ELCA recognizes itself to be in mission and ministry in a multicultural society and world and is committed to welcoming and affirming cultural diversity.
 We are committed to confronting racism and calling for justice for all people despite ethnicity, culture, economic situation, primary language or gender.
 Living out such commitments in daily life includes recognition, discernment and action to confront the problems, which are buried deep in each individual and in society and its structures.
 Much has been done, yet more work and progress is needed that can only be accomplished by working together and with partners who share a common vision.

-To this end, we want to launch a year of Authentic Diversity here at All Saints.
-Our hope is to include book studies, conversations, film-showings, guest speakers, and more.
-To kick off this year of Authentic Diversity, we will be offering a 21-Day Racial Reconciliation Challenge.
-This 21-Day Challenge is an interactive PDF document, which will be shared on this page.
+To this end, in 2021 we launched a year of Authentic Diversity at All Saints.
+This endeavor included book studies, conversations, and more.
+To kick off this year of Authentic Diversity, we created a 21-Day Racial Reconciliation Challenge.
+This 21-Day Challenge is an interactive PDF document.
 The 'challenge' of this document is simple: Over a period of 21 days, you are encouraged to do one 'daily action' in order to further your understanding of racial reconciliation (these actions range from reading an online article, to watching a short YouTube video, to reading scripture and a prayer).

 We encourage you to journey with us, as we engage in working for justice and peace in our world.

 Pastor Bonnie Gerber, Pastor Scott Nellis